We have two sequences:

 2 * the step and so on.
 Every time we want to get to the next number of the spiral we will have to make such calculations.

-What we have to take care of is for every two numbers, our multiplier (let's call it "coefficient") increases with 1 (
+What we have to take care of is for each two numbers, our multiplier (let's call it "coefficient") must increase by 1 (

 spiralStepMul++), which can be achieved with a simple check (